openresearchlabs/openresearchlabs.github.io/_pages/team.md

 Material
 ---------------------------

-Resources and tips on responsible research, journals and conferences, and other info are being collected [here](resources.html)
+Resources and tips on joining the group, responsible research, journals and conferences, and other info are being collected [here](resources.html)